bentasker/telegraf-plugins/soliscloud/README.md

 Note: many of the fields are accompanied by a field denoting the unit (for example `batteryCurrent` and `batteryCurrentStr`).
 These are drawn from the API and (appear) to be drawn from localisation settings in the user's Soliscloud profile.

-There's reason to believe that values reported are [not always in these units](https://projects.bentasker.co.uk/gils_projects/issue/utilities/telegraf-plugins/9.html#comment4648) - for example, a field claiming to be in `kWh` might report 500 watts as `500` rather than `0.5` (whereas `1500` would use the correct unit - `1.5`).

 `device_type=battery`